akkadotnet/akka.net/docs/articles/deployment/scenarios.md

 # Console Application

-The console application gives immediate feedback on how a piece of sofwtare works.
+The console application gives immediate feedback on how a piece of software works.
 That how most developers test out, quickly, new products to understand its entry and exit point!
 [Console Application](../deployment/console.html)

 # ASP.NET Core